wgyzhnjq/fast_io/readme.md

 RUST I/O IS FUCKING STUPID.
 ONLY LOSERS USE SUCH A SLOW AND GARBAGE LANGUAGE.
-10x slower than fast\_io. + binary bloat itoa library is still extremely slow and usable for me.
+10x slower than fast\_io. + binary bloat Rust itoa library is still extremely slow and usable for me.
 It is still 3x slower than fast\_io.

 Run the same test on MSVC 19.26.28805.